bitplane/dockershit/README.md

 * type some commands, then `exit` or `quit`
 * look in your pwd for a `Dockerfile`, notice the `RUN` lines - they're the commands that worked (zero exit code)
-* commands that failed are commented out
+* commands that failed or made no changes are commented out
 * arrow keys and ctrl+r work, history is in `Dockerfile.history`
 * commands starting with a space don't get added to the file, but they do go to the .history file
-* comments like `# wtf delete the above` go to the `Dockerfile` unless they start with a space
+* comments e.g. `# wtf delete the above` go to the `Dockerfile` unless they start with a space i.e. ` # subscribe and like, like and subscribe`
 * `ADD`, `COPY` and other docker shit get added too, and the image is rebuilt between each command
 * if a command fails, you'll get a commented out line instead